 Sheila Hicks (b.
-Hastings, Nebraska 1934) graduated with a BFA and MFA from Yale University.
+Hastings, Nebraska, 1934) graduated with a BFA and MFA from Yale University.
 She was one of just three women to receive a bachelor of fine arts degree from the School of Art in 1957.
 In May 2019 the artist received an honorary degree from Yale University.
 She lives and works in Paris, France.
 Hicks participated in the 57th Venice Biennale, curated by Christine Macel (2017); the 20th Biennale of Sydney (2016); Glasgow International (2016); Weaving & We, Hangzhou Triennial of Fiber Art (2016); Whitney Biennial (2014); and São Paulo Biennial (2012).
 The artist was awarded the Smithsonian Archives of American Art Medal in 2010 and was granted an Honorary Doctorate from the École des Beaux-Arts, Paris in 2014.

 Hicks has created monumental site-specific works for the Ford Foundation Headquarters and Federal Courthouse in New York; The Duke Endowment in Charlotte, North Carolina; King Saud University in Riyadh, Saudi Arabia; and the Institute for Advanced Study in Princeton, New Jersey.
 Hicks has also produced installations for the Grande Rotonde at the Palais de Tokyo in Paris (2014-15) and as part of the outdoor exhibition Voyage d'hiver in the gardens of the Palace of Versailles (2017).